So what’s the deal with Tawkify?

 Tawkify does not list all pricing on their site, and they indicate it varies based on what city you’re in and special offers/promos, so the below are subject to change.

-Tawkify Matchmaker Members will spend around $500/month (+ the cost of the date), to get paired with a matchmaker and receive handpicked matches.
-Members are guaranteed at least one date per month.
+A Tawkify Matchmaker Client will spend around $500/month (+ the cost of the date), to get paired with a matchmaker and receive handpicked matches.
+Clients are guaranteed at least one date per month.

 PROS — What people love about Tawkify